GoogleCloudPlatform/software-delivery-blueprint/app-factory-template/README.md

 The Application Factory is an example of a golden path, that allows teams to quickly provision application landing zones in the multi-tenant infrstructure and single-tenant infrastructure in a self-service manner.
 Using the Application Factory developers, devops engineers or platform admins can create code repositories, an application landing zone, application CI/CD pipeline and an infrastructure as code pipeline to manage infrastructure dedicated to the application.
 The landing zone and infrastructure is created using Terraform and yaml templates defined by platform administrators so best practices are adopted from day 1.

-The `app-factory-template` directory contains the structure and Cloud Build triggers that teams will use to create new applications and manage application teams in the software delivery platform. `app-factory-template` folder is hydrated into a repository during the execution of the [`software-delivery-app.sh`][software-delivery-app] script.
+The `app-factory-template` directory contains the structure and Cloud Build triggers that teams will use to create new applications and manage application teams in the software delivery platform. `app-factory-template` folder is hydrated into a repository during the execution of the [`bootstrap.sh`][software-delivery-app] script.

 ## Table of Contents